THIS STORY IS MY CREATION! ANY COPYING OR PLAGIARISM OF MY STORIES WILL NOT BE ACCEPTED IN ANY FORM OR FASHION. I OWN THE COPYWRITING OF THIS STORY!

 Shrugging my shoulders, “I say we will just have to wait and see what happens when the time comes.”

-All of my friends get into their cars to come out to eat at another friend’s family who owns a huge restaurant.
-About two hundred of us were there enjoying food and just kicking back and relaxing for over an hour.
+All my friends get into their cars to eat at another family who owns a huge restaurant.
+About two hundred of us were there enjoying food, kicking back, and relaxing for over an hour.

-Giving him a sweet smile, “Fine, now that we have finally got graduation over with.”
+Giving him a sweet smile, “Fine, now that we have finally finished graduation.”

 He laughs, sitting down at my side.
 “I hate that we are not going to the same colleges.
-I wanted to get in with you, but my major was not offered.”
+I wanted to join you, but my major was not offered.”

 Touching him gently on his cheek, “We have phones, baby, web camera, and other things we need to stay in touch.
-Just don’t let any girl sweep you off your feet while you are away from me.”
+Don’t let any girl sweep you off your feet while you are away from me.”

 His finger traces the ring sitting on my finger.
 “This makes it where no one will do that to me.
 I should say the same for you; all those men that play sports will be going after you hot and heavy because of your abilities to be so good.”

 Giving him a sweet kiss, “That is not going to happen.
-No one could rip me from you no matter what they say.”
+No matter what they say, no one could rip me from you.”

 “This will be a fun trip for the next two weeks.
-Being able to roam around doing whatever we like, seeing all the sights while spending all of my time with you” his eyes sparkle at me.
+Being able to roam around doing whatever we like, seeing all the sights while spending all my time with you,” his eyes sparkle at me.

-My dad looks up from some paperwork he has spread out on the table.
+My dad looks up from some paperwork he has spread on the table.
 “You will need to be escorted by your bodyguard, Grace.
 I don’t want you going anywhere without him.
-Paris is a different world than what we live in back in the states.”
+Paris is a different world than we live in back in the States.”

-Rolling my eyes at him, “I know, dad.
-You have warned me tons of times at the house not to leave without him.
-He won’t let me get out of his sight anyway; I have tried.”
+Rolling my eyes at him, “I know, Dad.
+You have warned me many times at the house not to leave without him.
+He won’t let me escape his sight anyway; I have tried.”

 Cole looks up from a book.
 “You know better than trying to slip out your window under my watch.
 My military background has taught me exactly how people think when told no but are dying to go anyway.”

-My dad laughs, going back to his papers while a movie is turned on for us to watch.
+My dad laughs, returning to his papers while a movie is turned on for us to watch.